elbecerrasoto/gym-forest-fire/README.md

 * '.' represents empty
 * '*' represents fire

+The observation returned by the the step method is a tuple of two elements, the first is the lattice and the second element is the postion of the helicopter in a [row, col] format.

 The starting position of the helicopter is 7,7, just in the middle.
 The starting forest configuration is random, with 0.75 chance of a tree and 0.15 of an empty space.

+The cell numeration starts from the left and upper corner.
+So the cell[0][0] is at most left and upper postion and the cell[15][15] is at most right and down postion.

 ## Running
 Start by importing the package and initializing the environment